WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 2.4.0 =
+* Updated: Individual address fields and available required fields match up to what's included.
+* Updated: Internal logging library.
+* Updated: Moved disclosure messaging to outside of the generated `<form>` tag.
+* Fixed: Empty list information when creating a list in WordPress Dashboard.

 = 2.3.0 =
 * Added: Background catch for new contact API requests that fail due to need to re-authenticate.
 Requests will be re-tried once newly reconnected.
 * Added: Site health integration to help with debugging and troubleshooting.